 We welcome applications from students currently in Year 9, who demonstrate a real desire and enthusiasm to pursue an industry-relevant pathway.
-All applicants will need to attend the Junior College for an initial meeting, as well as monitored taster sessions in your vocational area of choice.
+All applicants will need to attend a mandatory talk, as well as monitored taster sessions in your vocational area of choice.
 Within your application, you will be required to provide a reference from your current or most recent education provider.

 We’ll look to hold interviews via video conferencing or by telephone, and will ensure that we get in touch with you to book this in.
 These will take place throughout May and June.

 If a student has an Education Health Care Plan, you will be required to have an initial discussion with the Additional Learning Support team to discuss your EHCP and the provision.
 This will be pre-arranged and will happen before your interview.

 Previously, assessment days took place before interviews and would enable us to see how students perform within their chosen pathway.
 This is an important part of the admissions process as it allows staff to see how you engage in curriculum, as well as your suitability against the key criteria (see Admissions Policy).

 Due to the current situation, we will be looking to undertake these assessments may take place in one of two ways: